 Your front door is the first impression others have of your home and therefore most custom homes have a custom front door!
 First impression-it sets the expectation.
 This door can be any combination of materials that will hold up to the elements.

 Wood, steel, iron or glass combinations are most often used.
 With contemporary design the oversize pivot door makes an impressive statement.
 Wood species most often used are fir, pine, mahogany and alder.
 The entire framing of the entry needs to be considered for these doors.
 They are not an afterthought!
 Architects, designers and specialty door companies have door styles and custom options.
 The style should be compatible with the exterior of your home and an indication of the interior.

 Doors are entirely different than window selections as most sizeable cities have local manufacturers for solid core wood interior doors.
 Again, the style should be consistent with the overall style of the home.
-More detailed doors are found in a traditional home and simpler doors are used for a contemporary home.
+More detailed doors are found in a traditional home and simpler doors for a contemporary home.
 Every style is available in barn doors.
 They open up the space without door swings and are great for many applications.
 Consider adding a glass panel to doors in areas for light and interest.
 Textured or leaded glass adds more privacy while still adding interest and more light.
 Check diagram for basic styles and description of door parts.